Westminster Under School: Customs

 The school also holds an annual Music Competition each summer in which all boys may enter one piece of music for any instrument they play.
 The winners and some runners-up from the Years 7 and 8 finals of the competition are invited to play in the school's annual Summer Concert in St John's, Smith Square, as well as the school's Senior String Orchestra, Senior Choir (made up of boys from Years 6, 7 and 8, also known as the Westminster Boys' Choir), the winning house choir and a number of instrumental ensembles.

-There is also an annual reading competition, in which each boy chooses and learns a short piece of prose or poetry (whether it be fiction or not), based on a given theme, and learns it so it can be recited by heart.
+There is also an annual reading competition, in which each boy chooses and optionally learns by heart a short piece of prose or poetry (fictional or otherwise), based on a given theme.
 The competition is held in the Lent term and is compulsory for each boy to enter.
 These are both house events, so points are given to houses for the results of the competition which are added to other points from other competitions or events, for trophies.

 A photography competition and a model competition are held by the art department (both optional to enter).
-There is also a general knowledge quiz, written by a Latin, Greek and sports teacher, S.R.H.
+Before his recent retirement, there was also a general knowledge quiz, written by a Latin, Greek and sports teacher, S.R.H.
 James.
-S. R. H. James is also the author of the series, Latin I, Latin II and Latin III.
-The quiz is held annually at the start of winter, and is scored out of 100.
-Boys who obtain a set mark (set for each year) are permitted to the second round.
-Boys who do well in the second round are entered to the SATIPS nationwide General Knowledge quiz.
-The school also enters the Townsend Warner History Prize, a history competition for public schools.
+S.R.H.
+James is also the author of the series, Latin I, Latin II and Latin III which until his retirement was used to teach Latin in the school.
+The quiz was held annually at the start of winter, and was scored out of 100.
+Boys who obtained a set mark (set for each year) are permitted to the second round.
+Boys who do well in the second round are entered to the SATIPS nationwide general knowledge quiz.
+The school’s pupils also compete regularly for the Townsend-Warner History Prize, a history competition for public schools.

-Uniform

-General

-The school uniform consists of a grey shirt, grey trousers, grey socks and grey tie with pink stripes.
-A grey jumper with a pink v-neck may also be worn and, in the summer, grey polo shirts and shorts may be worn without a tie.

-Ties

-Certain positions of responsibility have ties which vary from the standard uniform.
-Senior choir (Years 6-8) have a black tie with white and pink stripes and house officials have ties which correspond to the colour of their house.
-Prefects have a pink tie with grey stripes and the head boy has a pink tie with black stripes.